nicklafferty/craftycody/content/crafts/an-amateur-s-beginners-guide-to-woodworking.md

 title = "An amateur's Beginners Guide to Woodworking"

 +++
+_Note: The affiliate links are to products I like and use.
+I make a small commission with purchase, but it does not charge you._

 I have a lot of hobbies and sort of fell into woodworking after we bought our home.
 I always wanted to try building things, but since we rented, it didn't make sense to me to buy a lot of tools to make projects I'd have to move later.
 I also couldn't make any permanent changes to the place we were in.

 Until now.